scriptnull/vishnubharathi.codes/source/_posts/context-with-value-pitfall.md

 ~ ~ ~ ~

 I dedicate this to all people who are faced with the question of "should I pass down my logger in my go context?" in their busy lives.
-Answer is simple.
+The answer is simple.
 Don't do it.